By implementing important scientific strength training theoriesc and principles, your training will become both effective and fun.

 Body Weight

-In general, the heavier you are the more absolute strength you can develop, which means that a heavier lifter can lift the highest amount of weight.
+In general, the heavier you are the more absolute strength you can develop, which means that a heavier lifter can lift the heaviest weight.

 Height